Mentoring Partnership Program

 - It is important that all parties attend and participate in the forums/meetings.

 - There is no cost to participants.
-It is expected that prior to applying for the program, you speak to your supervisor or manager and seek their approval.
+It is expected that prior to applying for the program, you speak to your supervisor/manager to seek their approval to be involved.

 - In addition to the Mentoring Partnership Program there are a number of Staff Development courses which can be viewed on the Staff Development Calendar.

-For more information, go to the 'Tools for mentees/mentors' section at the bottom of this page or email Sherree Barbieri.
+For more information, go to the 'Tools for mentees/mentors' section at the bottom of this page or email email@example.com.

 Frequently Asked Questions

-A mentor is someone who is employed as a HEW 7 (or higher) with at least 12 months experience at Deakin University.
+A mentor is someone who is an academic staff member, or a general staff member (of HEW 7 or higher) with at least 12 months experience at Deakin University.
 They will have experience, knowledge and skills in certain areas attractive to mentees.